diabeatz96/Game_Scripts/README.md

 ### 📂 Game Folders

-Each game will have its own folder within the `game_library` directory.
+Each game will have its own folder within the `Talon-Game-Scripts` directory.
 Inside, you'll find:

 * `.talon` files containing the voice commands and scripts.
 * Any supporting files (e.g., images, configuration files).